 This Tenancy Agreement has been updated to comply with the Tenant Fees Act 2019 (‘the TFA’) which affects landlords and letting agents in England.

-An Assured Shorthold Tenancy (AST) is the usual form of tenancy granted by private landlords.
+An Assured Shorthold Tenancy (AST) is the usual form of tenancy granted by private landlords in England.
+If your property is in Wales, you will grant an occupation contract.
+Model written statements for the occupation contracts can be found in Renting Homes Wales.
 Unlike other forms of residential tenancy, a tenant under an AST has virtually no security of tenure.
-As long as the proper procedures are followed, a Landlord can regain possession of the property after six months.
+As long as the proper procedures are followed, a landlord can regain possession of the property after six months.

 Clause 1 is the grant of the tenancy.

 Clause 3 deals with the Tenancy Deposit.
 The amount of the Deposit should be inserted in clause 3.1.
 Under the TFA, from the 01 June 2019, security deposits for new or renewed tenancies in England must be capped at five weeks' rent if the yearly rent is under £50,000 or six weeks' rent if the yearly rent is £50,000 or more.

 In clause 3.4 the Landlord must specify whether the Deposit will be protected in an insurance scheme or a custodial scheme.
 Please see the Guidance on Tenancy Deposit Protection for Assured Shorthold Tenancies for details of the different schemes and the procedural steps the Landlord must take.
 Please note that this clause should not be used if the Landlord is protecting the Deposit in the Tenancy Deposit Scheme (one of the insurance schemes).
 That scheme has its own clause which should be substituted – please see the Prescribed Information and Clauses document on the TDS website: https://www.tenancydepositscheme.com/agents-and-landlords-documents-and-forms.html